-Call Today: (801) 507-1950 / Fax: (801) 507-1951
+Call Today: (385) 758-1920 / Fax: (385) 758-1921

-Dehydration Signs and Symptoms
+Dehydration Signs and Symptoms (How to Beat the Summer Heat)

 · Health, Womens Health · No Comments

 Temperatures along the Wasatch Front and throughout the state of Utah have been scorching hot.
+It’s important not to get dehydrated.
+Read more on how to beat the summer heat.

 These hot temperatures aren’t going anywhere anytime soon.
-Temperatures are expected to be in the ninety degree range throughout the Labor Day Weekend.
+Temperatures are expected to be in the ninety-degree range throughout the Labor Day Weekend.

 With hotter temperatures it is easier to get dehydrated.

-For children, dehydration symptoms include, in babies – a sunken fontanel (soft spot on the top of the head), dry tongue and mouth, irritable, no tears when crying, sunken cheeks and/or eyes
+For children, dehydration symptoms include, in babies – a sunken fontanel (soft spot on the top of the head), dry tongue and mouth, irritability, no tears when crying, sunken cheeks and/or eyes no wet diaper for 3 or more hours.

 According to Medical News Today: